richardcavell/reverse-c/README.txt

 My thanks to the wizards on the [c-prog] mailing list on Yahoo!
 Groups, and kate from IRC, for their feedback.

+This project is complete.
+It is actively maintained by me.
+The last review occurred in November 2018.

 Richard Cavell